-- (3) Allowable Sales: Salmon (except Chum), white sturgeon and shad.
-A maximum of three white sturgeon with a fork length of 44-50 inches may be possessed or sold by each participating vessel during each calendar week (Sunday through Saturday).
-The white sturgeon possession and sales limit includes all Select Area fisheries. - (4) 24-hour quick reporting is in effect for Washington buyers (WAC 220-352-315).
+- (b) Gear: Gillnets: - (i) 9 $\frac{3}{4}$ -inch maximum mesh size. - (ii) Maximum net length is 600 feet (100 fathoms) - (iii) There is no lead line weight limit and attachment of additional weight or anchors directly to the lead line is permitted. - (c) Miscellaneous: Permanent transportation rules in effect. - (3) Allowable sales: Salmon (except Chum) and shad. - (4) 24-hour quick reporting: 24-hour quick reporting is in effect for Washington buyers (WAC 220-352-315).
 Permanent transportation rules in effect.
 Oregon buyers are required to submit fish receiving tickets electronically pursuant to OAR 635-006-0210.
 Unique catch reporting codes have been established for Blind Slough and Knappa Slough to facilitate separation of landings and sampling for winter/spring fisheries.
-Blind Slough and Knappa Slough have unique catch reporting codes to facilitate separation of landings and sampling for winter/spring fisheries. - (6) Multi- Net Rule: Nets not specifically authorized for use in these areas may be onboard a vessel if properly stored.
-A properly stored net is defined as a net on a drum that is fully covered by a tarp (canvas or plastic) and bound with a minimum of ten revolutions of rope with a diameter of 3/8 (0.375) inches or greater (WAC 220-358-030(2)). - (7) Lighted Buoys: Nets that are fished at any time between official sunset and official sunrise must have lighted buoys on both ends of the net unless the net is attached to the boat.
+Blind Slough and Knappa Slough have unique catch reporting codes to facilitate separation of landings and sampling for winter/spring fisheries. - (5) Multi-net rule: Nets not specifically authorized for use in these areas may be onboard a vessel if properly stored.
+A properly stored net is defined as a net on a drum that is fully covered by a tarp (canvas or plastic) and bound with a minimum of ten revolutions of rope with a diameter of 3/8 (0.375) inches or greater (WAC 220-358-030(2)). - (6) Lighted buoys: Nets that are fished at any time between official sunset and official sunrise must have lighted buoys on both ends of the net unless the net is attached to the boat.
 If the net is attached to the boat, then one lighted buoy on the opposite end of the net from the boat is required.